-I haven't watched many Asian dramas yet and thus cannot tell how these adaptations compare, but I'll be frank: If you don't know Liar Game, start with the manga, unless manga are simply not your medium, and if you have already read the manga, watch the drama series only out of curiosity and drop it immediately if it doesn't satisfy, otherwise only if you genuinely enjoy Asian dramas or like watching the actors that took part in this – do not expect too much.
-It may be a decent series and adaptation, and it did actually receive the second-highest viewer satisfaction rating in an Oricon survey for the season, but not only does it pale in the face of the manga (though that's nothing particularly surprising when it comes to book-to-film adaptations), it also tramples on several important developments that, while subtle, are crucial to the series and its strong themes.
+I haven’t watched many Asian dramas yet and thus cannot tell how these adaptations compare, but I’ll be frank: If you don’t know Liar Game, start with the manga, unless manga simply isn’t your medium.
+If you have already read the manga, watch the drama series only out of curiosity and drop it immediately if it doesn’t satisfy, otherwise watch it only if you genuinely enjoy Asian dramas or like the actors that took part in this — do not expect too much.
+It may be a decent series and adaptation, and it did actually receive the second-highest viewer satisfaction rating in an Oricon survey for the season, but not only does it pale in the face of the manga (though that’s nothing particularly surprising when it comes to book-to-film adaptations), it also tramples on several important developments that, while subtle, are crucial to the series and its strong themes.

 What bothers me the most and made the drama series thoroughly unenjoyable for me is the portrayal of Yuji Fukunaga.
 While translated as transvestite or cross-dresser in some scanlations, Fukunaga is a transgender character.
-This is at the latest evident by the seventh volume, where an entire chapter cover page is reserved to clarify Fukunaga's sex and gender in-character.
+This is at the latest evident by the seventh volume, where an entire chapter cover page is reserved to clarify Fukunaga’s sex and gender in-character.
 She has breast implants and takes female hormone injects, but most importantly, Fukunaga identifies as a woman.
-However, in the drama series and the movie, Fukunaga is played by a man in flamboyant fashion; this Fukunaga is male through and through.
-The subjects of gender identity and gender expression are non-existent in the adaptations despite being a big part of Fukunaga's identity.
-(Not to mention the conscious choice to portray Fukunaga's counterpart in the drama in a specific way so as to replace her; if you look around on the internet, you'll see no shortage of comments describing him as "effeminate" or "gay", which opens another can of worms.)
-Oddly enough, I haven't been able to find any statements regarding this decision, but one thing's for sure: Stripping the character of these things is disrespectful towards the manga and transgender people.
-It sends out the wrong signals, especially in times and societies as ignorant as ours, and means invalidation of something quite significant, something which is an integral part of one's identity.
+In the drama series and the movie, however, Fukunaga is played by a man in flamboyant fashion: This Fukunaga is male through and through.
+The subjects of gender identity and gender expression are non-existent in the adaptations despite being a big part of Fukunaga’s identity.
+(Not to mention the conscious choice to portray Fukunaga’s counterpart in the drama in a specific way so as to replace her; if you look around on the internet, you’ll see no shortage of comments describing him as “effeminate” or “gay”, which opens another can of worms.)
+Oddly enough, I haven’t been able to find any statements regarding this decision, but one thing’s for sure: Stripping the character of these things is disrespectful towards the manga and transgender people.
+It sends out the wrong signals, especially in times and societies already ignorant and hostile, and means invalidation of something quite significant, something which is an integral part of one’s identity.

 Cross-dressing is not that uncommon of a practice in manga, and there are a few characters every now and then whose gender identity and/or expression differs from their biological sex.
 Transgender characters seem even rarer, but all these aspects are more often than not treated as running jokes by other characters in the respective series.
-In Liar Game, the manga, Fukunaga's gender identity is taken seriously.
-Nao, at the very least, treats Fukunaga as a fellow woman whom she is able to relate to emotionally, making Liar Game a seinen manga with a well-written bond between two female protagonists.
-While you can try to dismiss this by claiming that this is a natural response given Nao's "simple" personality, it doesn't change that it's very respectful of her, and the same goes for the mangaka.
+In Liar Game, the manga, Fukunaga’s gender identity is taken seriously: Nao, at the very least, treats Fukunaga as a fellow woman whom she is able to relate to emotionally, making Liar Game a seinen manga with a well-written bond between two female main characters.
+While you can try to dismiss this by claiming that this is a natural response given Nao’s “simple” personality, it doesn’t change that it’s the respectful and proper thing to do.

 What’s more, the relationship between Fukunaga and Nao is something very precious in the manga.
 It wouldn’t be an understatement to say that Fukunaga’s development is the embodiment of Nao’s goodness and her ideals.
 In Fukunaga, we see what Nao has accomplished by participating in the Liar Game as well as her growth as a person.
 Though Fukunaga would still think of Nao’s actions as naïve and risky, touched by her kind heart, she learns to respect Nao and grows to sympathize with Nao’s outlook on the world and the game.
 Making all the characters and especially Fukunaga (yes, other characters suffer from this, too, despite having reasons to be grateful) betray Nao time and again in the drama series undermines the core messages of the story: that being kind is worthwhile, that people can change and that each person has the capacity to evoke change.

-There are some more changes such as Yokoya being not remotely as dangerous and detached in the drama series, partly due to his role being shared by a drama-exclusive character, making him less interesting and intimidating as an antagonist as a result, and the inclusion of some recurring characters also exclusive to the drama.
-I'd also like to note that the stages of the various games are extremely gloomy and even shoddy at times, whereas in the manga, they come across as well-lit and luxurious, further underlining the frightening financial power of the LGT Office.
+There are some more changes such as Yokoya being not remotely as dangerous and detached in the drama series, partly due to his role being shared by a drama-exclusive character, which makes him less interesting and intimidating as an antagonist as a result.
+There are also some recurring characters exclusive to the drama.
+Lastly, it’s worth noting that the stages of the various games in the drama are extremely gloomy and even shoddy at times, whereas in the manga, they come across as well-lit and luxurious, further underlining the frightening financial power of the LGT Office.
 The adaptation follows the original story closely at first, then deviates slightly, and offers closure in a different way than the manga, though characters remain rather static overall.
-Whether you've read the manga or not though, do give the first live action film, Liar Game: The Final Stage, a try; it features a completely original and, in my opinion, entertaining game, and although it is not exempt from all the negative points mentioned above, it's worth watching just to see Nao and Akiyama interact.
+Whether you’ve read the manga or not though, do give the first live action film, Liar Game: The Final Stage, a try; it features a completely original and, in my opinion, entertaining game, and although it is not exempt from all the negative points mentioned above, it’s worth watching just to see Nao and Akiyama interact.